-On 25 November 2018, the Group entered into a service concession arrangement with Directorate General of Civil Aviation of Kuwait (the "Grantor") to operate a pre-existing parking and related facilities at the new Kuwait Airways dedicated Terminal 4 ("Facilities").
+On 25 November 2018, the Group entered into a service concession arrangement with DGCA (the "Grantor") to operate a preexisting parking and related facilities at the new Kuwait Airways dedicated Terminal 4 ("Facilities").

 Under the terms of the agreement, the Group will operate and make facilities available to the public for a period of five years, starting from 9 February 2019.
 Subsequent to the year end, the contract period of 5 years has been completed and the Parent Company has handed over the project to the Grantor on 8 February 2024.